 Structural Steel Installation in Commercial Construction

 Structural steel installation is a primary load-bearing construction activity in commercial buildings, spanning fabrication coordination, site erection, bolted and welded connections, and code-required inspection sequences.
 The sector operates under a layered framework of federal safety regulation, model building codes, and project-specific engineering documents.
 This page describes the service landscape, professional roles, regulatory structure, and decision criteria that govern structural steel work in US commercial construction.
-For broader context on installation service categories, see the Installation Listings.
+For broader context on installation service categories, see the Installation Providers.

 Definition and scope